turingschool/front-end-curriculum/lessons/data-storage.md

 ### Client-Side Storage
 As we start building more progressive web applications, and attempt to facilitate a greater offline experience, we might also want to leverage some of the client-side storage options available to us.
 We'll learn more about these in future lessons, but familiarize yourself with them now: [Offline Storage](https://www.html5rocks.com/en/tutorials/offline/storage/).

-A lot of their underlying principles mimic data storage on the back-end, but they are used more often for temporary storage and come with some unique challenges.
+A lot of their underlying principles mimic data storage on the back-end, but they are used more often for temporary or session-based storage and come with some unique challenges.
+For example, many client-side storage options may be hampered by the common use of ad blockers and other privacy extensions users have installed on their browsers.
+You do not want to rely solely on client-side storage for persisting application data.